 The Department of Applied Economics is accepting applications to the Accelerated Master's Platform, a “4+1” Program that allows you to count up to 12 undergraduate credits toward both your bachelor’s and your master’s degree.
 With careful planning, you may be able to complete your MS in Applied Economics in one additional year after you complete your undergraduate degree from OSU.

 Applications are due Friday of Finals Week during Winter Term of the Junior year for admission the following Fall Term.

 The Applied Economics Accelerated Master's Platform (AMP) provides the training necessary for success in analytical, policy, or management positions or as preparation for further graduate education.
-The program allows students to complete an undergraduate degree in Agricultural Business Management (ABM), Environmental Economics and Policy (EEP), or related undergraduate degrees and an M.S./M.A. in Applied Economics in 5 years of study (known as a 4+1 degree program).
+The program allows students to complete an undergraduate degree in Agricultural and Food Business Management (AFBM), Environmental Economics and Policy (EEP), or related undergraduate degrees and an M.S./M.A. in Applied Economics in 5 years of study (known as a 4+1 degree program).

 The focus is on applied economics, policy, and quantitative analysis of natural resources management, environmental policy, sustainable development, agricultural markets, and related areas.
 Our students develop strong economic skills and analytical methods – such as econometric and spatial analytic tools – essential for applying their expertise to real-world issues.
 Coursework centers on microeconomics and science-based policy analysis, drawing on courses both within the program and from other University departments and colleges.